RefQing/test/README.md

 add change on a 1513

-add change on a 1537
+add change on a 1537  &change on a 1548